Font size:

 Block 10

 A prisoner block in Auschwitz I where, from April 1943, the gynecologist Carl Clauberg’s experimental station was located.
 From 150 to 400 Jewish women were quartered there, and he conducted sterilization experiments on them.
 They were officially listed in the camp records as “female prisoners for experimentation.”
 Some of them died during the experiments, and many were specially put to death for autopsy purposes.
-The windows of the building, looking out on the courtyard where the Death Wall was located, were permanently shuttered so that the women could not observe the executions taking place there.
+The windows of the building, looking out on the courtyard of Block 11 where the Death Wall was located, were permanently covered with wooden panels so that the women could not observe the executions taking place there.
 In May 1944, the experimental station was moved to the so called camp extension.

 Block 11

 A building in Auschwitz I that, in various periods, housed on the ground floor and first floor: penal company prisoners, so called police prisoners, new arrivals in the camp undergoing so called entry quarantine, and prisoners awaiting release undergoing.
 From 1943, the summary court held sessions in a ground floor room.
-Men and women prisoners suspected of being active in the resistance movement, contact with civilians, or attempting to escape were held in the basement.
-Also placed in the cells were prisoners sentenced to death by starvation in reprisal for the escape of a fellow prisoner.
-In the cellars of the block, at the beginning of September 1941, the SS carried out the first test using Zyklon B for mass murder.
-The victims of this crime were Soviet POWs and sick Polish prisoners selected from the camp hospital.
-In the courtyard of block 11, executions were held by shooting (Death Wall) as well as by hanging.
-Punishment by the post was also administered in the block and its courtyard.
+In the basement, prisoners, both women and men, suspected of activities such as involvement in the resistance movement, contacts with the civilian population, or attempting to escape, were detained.
+Cells also held prisoners sentenced to starve to death as collective punishment for a fellow prisoner's escape.
+Executions by shooting and hanging were carried out in the courtyard of the block, where pole hanging punishments (people were hanged by their hands tied in the back) were also administered.

 Block elder

-This position in the so called prisoner self government was held by a prisoner whose duties were maintaining order and discipline in the block, distributing food, and keeping records on the prisoners.
+This position in the so called prisoner self government was held by a prisoner whose duties were maintaining order and discipline in the block, distributing food, and keeping records on the prisoners (for which we chose a blok scribe).
 The block elders had almost unlimited power over the prisoners, which usually took the form of continually hurrying, beating them, and imposing arbitrary punishments.
 Block elders had their own room that, by camp standards, was “luxuriously” furnished with a single bed, sheets, a pillow, and a duvet, as well as a wardrobe for his clothes and personal effects.
 Young prisoners known as “Pipels” had to clean for them and, sometimes were also forced to render sexual services.
-Block elders were distinguished by black coats, high boots, and armbands with the name of their post.
+Block leaders stood out in that they were better fed and better clothed than other prisoners; for instance, their clothing was clean and fitted, suitable for the season (they had jackets and leather shoes instead of camp clogs).
+They were distinguished by a red armband with the name of the function, worn on the forearm.
+Generally, they carried a stick or baton, with which they disciplined fellow inmates.
 In the early days of the camp, block elders were almost always German criminals.
 Later, Poles and Jews also became block elders.
 By that point, there were block elders who showed less brutality or even tried to protect their prisoner charges and exercise their power justly.

 Bombing